 Want to learn more about how to make different types of tortillas take a look at my ultimate how to make tortilla guide.

 So what do you need to make this recipe?
 The ingredient list for this homemade corn tortilla’s recipe is very short:

 - Masa Harina

 - Warm water

 For corn tortilla’s you have to use a special corn flour which is called masa harina.
 You should not confuse it with polenta flour, corn flour, maize flour or cornstarch.

 Masa harina can be white or yellow.
 I bought the white variety but the yellow flour is even nicer with this happy yellow color.

-Want to give your tortillas a different taste Lacey from A Sweet Pea Chef uses lime juice in her corn tortillas.
+Want to give your tortillas a different taste Lacey from A Sweet Pea Chef uses lime juice in her recipe.